newrelic/docs-website/src/content/docs/browser/new-relic-browser/browser-apis/start.md

 * spa

 ## Use Cases
-* You want to wait to harvest data until a user has consented with a model on your site
+* You want to wait to harvest data until a user has consented with a modal on your site
 * You wish to wait to harvest data until your site has set custom attributes

 ## Examples